African-American art

 The grandchild of slaves, print artist and sculptor Elizabeth Catlett was also an activist.
-Although some of her art includes confrontational symbols from the Black Power movement, she is best-known for her portrayals of African-American heroes: MLK, Malcolm X, Harriet Tubman — and strong maternal women.
+Although some of her art includes confrontational symbols from the Black Power movement, she is best known for her portrayals of African-American heroes — Martin Luther King, Malcolm X, Harriet Tubman — and strong maternal women.
 Sculptor Augusta Savage's work was similarly uplifting.
 In a large commission for the 1939 New York World's Fair, Lift Every Voice and Sing, which is often described as the Black National Anthem, inspired a called Lift Every Voice and Sing, also known as The Harp as it depicted black singers as the strings of the instrument.

 Richard Hunt, is a sculptor born on Chicago's South Side in 1935.
-A recurrent theme of his work is the integration and expression of the African American history and culture, despite his focus on his own freedom as an artist to work in an abstract mode or one referential or suggestive of his subjects.
-A descendant of slaves brought to this country through the port of Savannah, Georgia, Richard Hunt has singularly made the largest contribution to public art in the U.S.; more than 160 public sculpture commissions grace prominent locations in 22 states.
+A recurrent theme of his work is the integration and expression of African-American history and culture, despite his focus on his own freedom as an artist to work in an abstract mode or one referential or suggestive of his subjects.
+A descendant of enslaved people brought to this country through the port of Savannah, Georgia, Richard Hunt has singularly made the largest contribution to public art in the U.S.; more than 160 public sculpture commissions grace prominent locations in 24 states and Washington D.C.
 As a 19-year-old, Richard Hunt taught himself how to weld.
 Only two years later, he gained national recognition when the Museum of Modern Art acquired his sculpture, Arachne.
 Another Richard Hunt sculpture, Hero Construction, now stands as the centerpiece of The Art Institute of Chicago.
-Richard Hunt has held over 100 solo exhibitions and is represented in more than 100 public museums.
+Richard Hunt has held over 150 solo exhibitions and is represented in more than 100 public museums.